lala-la-flaca/DevOpsBootcamp_6_Nexus_Cloud_Java/README.md

 Clone the Java-Gradle application from Nana DevOps Bootcamp, follow these steps:

-1. Open the maven-app in IntelliJ and add the plugins to push from Maven to Nexus in the **pom.xml** file
+1. Open the maven-app in IntelliJ and add the plugins to push from Maven to Nexus in the **pom.xml** file.

    ```bash
     <groupId>com.example</groupId>